tomrijntjes/tomrijntjes.github.io/03-distributed-teams-tenets.md

 - your team members have access to a global job marketplace
 - you can't bond over beers

-I tried to capture my personal experience with working in two very different remote software teams for two years each in two simple tenets.
-Here they are:
+I tried to capture my personal experience with working in two very different remote software teams for two years each in one simple tenet: **build capabilities, not teams**.

-- You're not going to be friends.
-Prioritize effectiveness over team cohesion
-- Write it down.
-Emphasize transparency in the form of written documentation.

-## We Are Not Going to be Friends

-I've been a part of two software teams that took opposite approaches.
-Team A took the office-based model and implemented it online.
-The overhead in terms of alignment meetings somehow increased: a large part of consensus building could no longer take place at the coffee machine so people felt that this is a good reason to meet more often.

-Team B took a different approach: hold the minimal amount of recurring meetings (roughly 6 hours per week) and do absolutely nothing to 'build' the team.
-All other communication took place asynchronously.
-If the need for alignment, knowledge-sharing or collaborative problem solving arises, an ad-hoc call would be arranged.

-On all relevant metrics, team B outperformed team A, particularly:
-- high velocity
-- low churn
-- work-life balance

-Was it horrible to work in team B?
-When people reliably tackle hard problems together, relationships deepen based on respect for what the other can do.
-It's an entirely different type of connection to bonding over team activities, shared aspects of personal lives and non-professional interests.
+## Start Building Capabilities

+If you accept a relatively high turnover, priorities change.
+Your processes should focus on building capabilities.

+By that I mean knowing how to do stuff on a team level.
+You do that by
+- making onboarding as smooth and informative as possible,
+- agressively sharing knowledge and
+- avoiding loss of knowledge when someone leaves

+### Onboarding

+To be honest, I don't know how to do this well because *every single company* I worked for in the remote era bungled it.

+The good news is, standards are so low it's not that hard to stand out as an employer.

+The following tips are all reversals of what I've seen going wrong:
+- provide hardware on time, or support bringing your own device.
+- give people a basic sense of where they sit in the organization, especially if you work for a large enterprise.
+- prepare entry-level task, even for senior staff.
+- assign someone to pair program with on a task.
+- have a clear entrypoint to the documentation, at least containing functional/commercial objectives, architecture diagrams, and a map of the rest of the documentation.

-## Everything as Version-Controlled Markdown
+### Everything as Version Controlled Markdown

+A large part of building team capabilties is having high standards for documentation.

-Due to difficulties with timezones and general unpleasantness of being in a conference call, emphasize asynchronous written communication through instant messaging and version-controlled markdown.
+Especially given difficulties with timezones, emphasize asynchronous written communication through instant messaging and version-controlled markdown.

 1. Capture technical details close to the code in module-level READMEs.
 1. Large decisions that are expensive to revert must be captured in [ADRs](https://adr.github.io/).